-1 Units (Lab 2 Hrs) Transfer Credit: CSU, UC Prerequisite(s): MUSIC 433 The advanced singer concentrates on the stylistic interpretations and performance practice of comm interpretations and performance practice of commercial vocal music, focusing on mic technique and the development of a unique personal style.
+1 Units (Lab 2 Hrs) Transfer Credit: CSU, UC Prerequisite(s): MUSIC 433

+The advanced singer concentrates on the stylistic interpretations and performance practice of commercial vocal music, focusing on mic technique and the development of a unique personal style.
 Course includes coaching sessions with class accompanist.
 (If prerequisite is not met, enrollment is subject to audition.)